Nicole Lind Henriksen

 Other relevant education:

 Medical and surgical experimental animal work, primarily with pigs.
-This includes working with a preterm pig model with a nutritional and organ developmental focus, a pig model of implant-associated osteomyelitis and a pig model of forensic bruising.
+This includes working with models of prematurity, intra-uterine growth restriction, neonatal cholestasis, implant-associated osteomyelitis and forensic bruising.

-In vivo behavioural testing such as open-field, novel object recognition and spatial plus maze
+In vivo behavioural testing such as beam test, open-field, novel object recognition and spatial plus maze

-Ex vivo analyses such as gross pathology, histopathology, immunohistochemistry, conventional microbiology and imaging
+Ex vivo analyses such as gross pathology, histopathology, immunohistochemistry, conventional microbiology, qPCR and imaging

 Forenisc pathological casework